AlfredsLapkovskis/MultimodalPlantClassifier/README.md

 - **dataset** directory contains everything related to data:
     - **stats.ipynb** presents some dataset statistics.
-    - **preprocessing.ipynb** contains our PlantCLEF2015 dataset preprocessing pipeline.
+    - **preprocessing.ipynb** contains our pipeline to transform PlantCLEF2015 into Multimodal-PlantCLEF.
+    - **generate_dataset.py** contains a script version of our pipeline to transform PlantCLEF2015 into Multimodal-PlantCLEF.
+Can be executed with custom parameters.
+See Section 4.
     - **loading.py** contains methods for loading datasets for our ML models.
     - **plant_net_meta.py** a model of Pl@ntNet metadata.
     - **plant_clef_meta.py** a model of PlantCLEF2015 metadata.